SaggurthiVeeraphani/TextEditor/README.md

 This system was made in Java.
 Tool: Swing

-Texteditor is created by using:
+Texteditor is created by:

----->  JTextArea, a JMenuBar and add JMenu to it and we will add JMenuItems.
+---->  JTextArea, a JMenuBar and added JMenu to it and we will add JMenuItems.

 ---->  All the menu items will have actionListener to detect any action.